 What can you serve with chicken parmesan meatballs?

 Because of the Italian flavors in the meat, they pair well with any type of Italian sauce.
-We prefer them with an Alfredo or white pesto pasta sauce.
+We prefer them with my Pesto Alfredo or white pesto pasta sauce.
 If your family prefers red sauces, the chicken meatballs will taste fantastic with any of these:

 To really jazz up the meal, try them with fresh, homemade chimichurri sauce!